-Full category list for displayed posts: cameras, iPhone, iPhone & iPod Accessories, News
+Full category list for displayed posts: Hardware, iPad accesories/cases/stands, iPhone & iPod Accessories, iPod Touch, Reviews

 We’ve seen SLR lenses inexplicably Frankensteined onto iPhones before, but the “iPhone DSLR prototype” might just end up being final word on grafting an SLR lens onto an iPhone.